-5 'Where on earth have you been?'
-Write a story which includes these words.
+5 'That was one piece of advice I should have ignored.'
+Write a story which ends with these words.

-Marking criteria for Section 2, Questions 2, 3, 4 and 5 Use table A to give a mark out of 13 for content and structure, and table B to give a mark out of 12 for style and accuracy.
+Marking criteria for Section 2, 3, 4 and 5

+Use Table A to give a mark out of 13 for content and structure, and Table B to give a mark out of 12 for style and accuracy.